 Wilkommen and welcome to Germany!
 Munich—or Munchen in its native Deutsch tongue—is the capital of Bavaria and perhaps one of the most quintessentially German cities.
-We’ll meet in the hotel lobby at 12:30 pm have an intro lunch at 12 pm and then a bike fitting.
+We’ll meet in the hotel lobby at 12:30 pm have an intro lunch and then a bike fitting.
 Afterwards, we’ll do a short ride to Nymphen Palace.
 We’ll come back for a guided visit of the town center, and then we’ll dine with beer in one of Munich’s famous beer halls.
 We recommend that you arrive a day or two early, since Munich is a very large city and there’s so much to see.

 Dießen am Ammersee

 Today, the ride begins as we venture into Bavaria, passing stunning forests, lakes, and mountains.
 We’ll stop at the Andechs Monastery at lunch.
 We’ll end our ride in Dießen am Ammersee—a peaceful setting and a nice change of pace from Munich.
 If you have some energy to spare, consider visiting the Carl Orff Museum, which is in honor of a musician and educator who promoted elementary music education.

 Our journey today is to an extra-special destination.
 Neuschwastein Castle is known as the ‘fairytale castle’ and rumored to have inspired Walt Disney himself.
 Built for King Ludwig II between 1869 and 1886 on a rugged cliff against a scenic mountain backdrop, this castle was intended to “embody the true spirit of the medieval German castle,” as the king wrote in a letter to Richard Wagner.
 Trust us: enjoying this scenery firsthand is a once-in-a lifetime experience!
 After, we bid farewell—auf wiedersehn—and goodbye to Bavaria to enter the Austrian Tirol.
 This charming country region was the setting for The Sound of Music, and your ride will surely prove these hills are alive!